 My only advice is to make sure you have a good level of lighting to avoid dust and hair slipping into the drivers during the install and to ensure the stickers are all aligned properly.

 Here are a few of my own in-process installation pics just so you know exactly how it should look at key stages which I think helps alongside the official side.

-I would advise stating with the baffle vent stickers, then moving to the paper damping labels after.
+I would advise starting with the baffle vent stickers, then moving to the paper damping labels after.

 Putting on the baffle vent stickers is a little tricky to get just right so I advise using maybe a set of tweezers to align it over the hold before pressing firmly on the label to make it stick.

 Inserting them is quite simple.
-Just use the screw heads as a guide and lay is softly at the bottom and let it drop slowly all the way to the top.
+Just use the screw heads as a guide and lay it softly at the bottom and let it drop slowly all the way to the top.
 It should naturally align itself and not flop at an angle.
-Gently press along the lines of the label to make sure it evenly applied after.
+Gently press along the lines of the label to make sure it is evenly applied.

 Using the pads is dead simple.
 Just shove them inside the cup and make sure they are evenly positioned to cover the opening and voila, you are good to go.